cybersokari/spingboot-gcp/README.md

 Use this [setup to configure Docker](https://docs.docker.com/config/containers/logging/gcplogs/) to work with Cloud Logging when moving to a new VM

 ### Secrets Management 🔒
-We use Google Cloud Secrets Manager to manage secrets (API keys, passwords, database URLs, etc.)
+Use Google Cloud Secrets Manager to manage secrets (API keys, passwords, database URLs, etc.)

 ## Deployments

-Deployments are currently automated via GitHub actions.
+Deployments are currently automated with GitHub actions.
 The workflow file is located at ``/.github/workflows/deploy.yml`` The app runs on a Google Compute Engine VM with full GCP API permissions and required scopes.

 ### Building the production docker image on a new machine